-- So you may be asking the question: If not an Exadata, then what should we buy? - Let's examine one of the alternatives to the Exadata X2-8 or X3-8, since they are the top of the line. - An Exadata X2-8 will cost around \$12M dollars over a three year period considering initial cost, hardware support and software licensing. - Didn't include the required installation and consulting fees that go with that - Let's look at performance
+- So you may be asking the question: If not an Exadata, then what should we buy? - Let's examine one of the alternatives to the Exadata X2-8, since it is the top of the line. - An Exadata X2-8 will cost around \$12M dollars over a three year period considering initial cost, hardware support and software licensing. - Didn't include the required installation and consulting fees that go with that - Let's look at performance